deislabs/mystikos/doc/key-features.md

 ## TEE-aware applications

 Some applications might want to be aware of the TEE they are running inside.
-For example, an application might want to behave differently running inside a TEE vs. outside a TEE, or utilize TEE-specific capabilities.
+For example, an application might want to behave differently running inside a TEE vs. outside a TEE, or utilize TEE-specific capabilities on different platforms.
 Mystikos provides a mechanism for them to query what kind of TEE they are running inside.

 Quite often, an application running inside the TEE wants to attest to a relying party with proofs chained to the hardware root of trust, or it wants to verify the attestation artifacts from an external party.
 In its current implementation, Mystikos offers two syscalls to user space, one for generating self-signed certificates rooted to the TEE, and one for verifying self-signed certificates from another party.

 In a more direct way, applications may include headers and link a library to invoke SGX extensions for sealing, attestation, etc..